PDF Rotator

 Technical Details:

-The final page angle is the original page angle plus the selected turn, normalized into one full 360 degree cycle.
+The final saved rotation is the current page rotation plus the selected turn, wrapped back into the 0 to 359 degree cycle.

 |---|---|---|---|